Oneing.... Prayer and Unlearning

 - that this is what Jesus taught

-- that this is the Gospel that the Church preaches
+- that this is the Gospel say and what the Church preaches

-When we listen to the great mystical Saints like Julian of Norwich or William Law, or go back to the early Greek theologians in the first 8 or 9 Christian centuries, we discover a deeper truth.
+When we listen to the great mystical Saints like Julian of Norwich or William Law, or go back to the theologians in the first thousand years of the Christian story, we discover a deeper truth.
 The Gospel does not belong to the noisiest preachers and the most superficial thinkers.

-In fact if we read scripture in such a way that "one part is not repugnant to another" (as Article 20 of the 39 Articles of the Church of England bids us do) we discover that this angry God is not the message of the Bible either.
+In fact if we read scripture in such a way that "one part is not repugnant to another" (as Article 20 of the 39 Articles of the Church of England bids us do) we discover that this angry, judgemental, condemnatory God is not the message of the Bible either.

 Jesus lived in a world where religion and society said all those unhealthy things, two thousand years ago.